-Do the following to package your IP and make it accessible from the synthesis tools:
+Do the following to package your IP and make it accessible to an authorized consumer like Synopsys:

-- 1. Collect the files for the package. - Encrypt the files you need, as described in Encrypting Your IP, on page 445. - Make sure your package includes the files listed in IP Package File List, on page 457. - Structure the files as described in Suggested Directory Structure, on page 456. - 2.
+- 1. Collect the files for the package. - Encrypt the files you need, as described in Preparing and Encrypting IP, on page 482. - Make sure your package includes the files listed in IP Package File List, on page 484. - Structure the files as described in Suggested Directory Structure, on page 484. - 2.
 If your IP package is intended for synthesis only, without subsystem assembly, create a compressed package for download, using one of these methods: - Create a compressed tarball (.tar.gz), which is a tar archive compressed with the gzip utility, using one of these commands: